His First And Last Blue Jays Game.

 Who knows?

 The first ever Toronto Blue Jays game was a historic event.
 The Jays won and it was my first ever day of work at my first ever job.
-It should have been a happy day.
-If there is one thing that can put a damper on one's day, it is seeing a person die.
-I never heard from anyone again regarding that incident which even to this day I still find very strange.
+It should have been a happy day, but if there is one thing that can put a damper on a happy day, it is seeing a person die.

 After witnessing a second person die in just six years, I already knew just how fragile life can be.
 You just never know when your time is up.
 My mother always said to live every day as if it was your last day.